 Real-life example: Samsung’s warranty and guarantee

-When customers buy a Samsung QLED TV, they receive a 1-year manufacturer warranty that covers any hardware defects or performance issues not caused by user damage.
+When customers buy a Samsung QLED TV, the warranty covers hardware defects that may appear during normal use.

-These after-sales services are improvements or new features added to a product to enhance value or keep it up to date.
+These after-sales services are improvements or new features added to a product to keep it current and valuable over time.

 Customer loyalty programs are incentive-based programs that reward repeat customers and encourage long-term relationships.